Medical Marijuana for PTSD in Florida: Turn Trauma into Growth

 New approaches to PTSD treatment are coming of age.
 These focus on raising human experience beyond just helping PTSD symptoms.
 In addition to stress reduction, knowing a trauma response is key.
 Accepting growth is part of cognitive-behavioral PTSD treatment focused on post-traumatic growth.

-Using treatments like medical weed to help PTSD symptoms is just one piece of the puzzle.
+Using medical treatments like 'weed' to help PTSD symptoms is just one piece of the puzzle.
 Effective treatment of PTSD requires positive emotions and healthy friendships.
 Also, engagement, meaning, purpose, and gratitude are needed.
 Being mindful and having a positive outlook is helpful.

 Getting Started with Medical Weed for PTSD & Post-Traumatic Growth